wojzaremba/interpreter/README.md

 Overview
 ========
 Project contains simple code interpreter developed in haskell.
 File Ast.cl contains description of a grammar.
 In order to complile entire project please execute make file.
 All tests are available in examples directory.
 Test procedure might be start by executing start.sh script.
 Project is based on syntax from JavaLight programming language.
+Project is also available on github https://github.com/wojzaremba/interpreter

 Capabilities
 ============